-Our pumpkin stencils have always been our most popular content on Woo!
+Our pumpkin stencils for Halloween have always been our most popular content on Woo!
 Jr. So this year, to make it easier to find all of them, I’ve consolidated many of them into one place.
 So bookmark it now – there are

 Easy and Medium Difficulty Pumpkin Stencils